uazhlt-ms-program/ling-539-sp2021-technical-tutorial-ashleyp-hlt/index.md

 dfr_train["label"] = label_model.predict(L_train)
 dfr_train = dfr_train[dfr_train.label != ABSTAIN]
 ```
-The last line in the code above simply removes the data points that were not labeled.
+The last line in the code above simply removes the data points that were not labeled, as they are not useful for training a classifier.
+We have now created a functional training set with out any hand labeling!